Get 25% Your First Payment

 Light Line is Key for Panfish

-Next, let’s talk about the line.
+Next, let’s talk about line.
 There are 3 types: monofilament, braid, and fluorocarbon.
 Mono is affordable, has stretch, and is less visible than braid.
 Braid is the toughest, most sensitive with no stretch, and very visible – while fluorocarbon is invisible with less stretch and more strength than mono.

-I have found, over time that the stretch of mono is very valuable when retrieving panfish.
+I have found over time that the stretch of mono is very valuable when retrieving panfish.
 However, it isn’t the end all be all when you are struggling with line twists.

 Choosing a Reel